llydiacross/magicmirror.one/ReadMe.markdown

-# InfinityMint Typescript Boilerplate by 0x0zAgency
+# MagicMirror by 0x0zAgency

-Want to get straight into InfinityMint?
-Well this is the easiest solution for you!
-With just one click you can setup the developer environment to work with InfinityMint.
+Welcome to the new web.

 ## 🗿 Requirements